Michael Jensen (theologian)

-Michael P. Jensen, born 1970, is an Australian clergyman, author, and lecturer.
-He has served as the rector in the Anglican parish of St Mark's Church, Darling Point since 2013; and was formerly a professor of theology at Moore College, Sydney.
-He is a son of the former archbishop of Sydney, The Most Reverend Peter Jensen.
+Michael Peter Jensen (born 7 September 1970) is an Australian cleric, author and lecturer.
+He has been rector of the Anglican parish of St Mark's Church, Darling Point, since 2013; and was formerly a professor of theology at Moore College, Sydney.
+He is a son of the former archbishop of Sydney, the Most Reverend Peter Jensen.

-On 6 May 2015 Jensen's book You: An Introduction (2008) was banned from state schools by the New South Wales Department of Education and Communities on the basis of a "potential risk to students in the delivery of this material, if not taught sensitively and in an age appropriate manner."
-The ban was lifted 18 May 2015.
+On 6 May 2015, Jensen's book You: An Introduction (2008) was banned from state schools by the New South Wales Department of Education and Communities on the basis of a "potential risk to students in the delivery of this material, if not taught sensitively and in an age appropriate manner".
+The ban was lifted on 18 May 2015.

-In September 2018, Jensen launched a podcast, With All Due Respect, which he co-hosts with Megan Powell du Toit, a Baptist minister.
-The podcast is the first for Eternity News, an Australian Christian news site.
-The podcast has given rise to a wider project about conversation across difference, The WADR Project.
+In September 2018, Jensen launched a podcast, called With All Due Respect, which he co-hosts with Megan Powell du Toit, a Baptist minister.
+The podcast was the first for Eternity News, an Australian Christian news site, for whom Jensen has also written many articles.
+The podcast has given rise to a wider project about conversation across difference, the WADR Project, which he and Powell du Toit co-direct.
+The project launched an online platform for articles called WADR Online.
 The podcast moved to the Undeceptions Network in 2022.